AdobeDocs/experience-manager-64.en/help/release-notes/sp-release-notes.md

   <h3>Translation</h3>
   <ul>
     <li>Provide support for Microsoft Translator Text API v3.
 NPR-28366: Hotfix for CQ-4249755</li>
-    <li>jcr:language & cq:language are not automatically updated in the Translated Language.
+    <li>jcr:language &amp; cq:language are not automatically updated in the Translated Language.
 NPR-28338: Hotfix for CQ-4256046</li>
     <li>Cyclic references cause StackOverflowError when creating language copy.
 NPR-27596: Hotfix for CQ-4255621</li>
     <li>In a multi-language translation project, clicking save and close results in subsequent pages added to the project results in new projects being created instead of new translation jobs being created in existing project.
 NPR-28219, NPR-28236: Hotfix for CQ-4261276, CQ-4260731</li>
     <li>Error String too long when adding content fragment with bulk data due to limitation on the number of characters allowed.
 NPR-28722: Hotfix for CQ-4262362</li>